-Bringing UrbanPlan to the University
+• Bringing UrbanPlan to the University

-- UrbanPlan is a pedagogical partnership between a professor and the local ULI District Council's land use practitioner members. - UrbanPlan runs as a unit within an existing course.
-It is suitable for several types of courses in disciplines including architecture, finance, real estate development, city & regional planning and real estate law. - The unit is effective with graduate level students.
-(Some universities offer MBA classes that integrate selected 4th year undergraduates whose professional focus is land use may.
-UrbanPlan can be run in these classes; however, the quality of outcomes varies.
-In these cases ULI's Senior Director of UrbanPlan will discuss the challenges with the professor).
-It is not suitable for lower level undergraduates or for any students whose professional focus does not relate directly to land use.
+UrbanPlan is a pedagogical partnership between a professor and the local ULI District Council's land use practitioner members.

+UP runs as a unit within an existing course.
+It is suitable for many types of courses including architecture, finance, real estate development, city & regional planning and real estate law.

+The unit is effective with upper level undergraduates and graduate level students whose focus is land use.
+It is not recommended for lower level undergraduates or for any students whose professional focus does not relate to land use.

-Why do professors introduce UrbanPlan into their curricula?
+• Why do professors introduce UP into their curricula?